Paperwork

 So here are a few quick definitions to make things easier:

-Paperwork Purpose Definition
+Paperwork Purpose More information

-Death certificate / Green form Essential documentation for funeral arrangements A death certificate is obtained after registering a death in the UK.
+Death certificate Essential document registering the death which is needed for funeral arrangements A death certificate is obtained after registering a death in the UK.
 It's a prerequisite for arranging any funeral, be it a burial or cremation.
-If the death is investigated by a coroner, an Order for Burial or Cremation 6 form is issued instead

 Cremation 1 form Application for cremation Completed by the nearest relative or executor of the will to apply for the cremation of the deceased

 Cremation 6 form Coroners' authorisation for cremation release Required if the death is under investigation by the coroner.
-This form grants permission for cremation following the coroner's investigation
+This form grants permission for cremation following the coroner's investigation.

 Burial form Purchase or reopening of a grave Completed by a funeral director or requested from the local council by the family for purchasing a grave or reopening an existing plot

 Order for Burial / Form 101 Coroners' authorisation for burial release Similar to the Cremation 6 form, this is completed by coroners to authorise burial release if an investigation into the death is conducted.
-Prior approval from the coroner is necessary before proceeding with burial, granted via this form
+Prior approval from the coroner is necessary before proceeding with burial, granted via this form.

 Arranging a funeral once you have the death certificate